Using Server-Sent-Events (SSE) in .NET

 WARNING

-When using SSE with cross-origin requests, the Server-side Header also needs to be configured for CORS accordingly.
+When SSE uses cross-origin requests, the server-side headers also need to be configured for CORS accordingly.

 const sse = new EventSource('Your API Url', { withCredentials: true } );Implementing an SSE Server in .NET